ellennkim/ellennkim/README.md

 <br>

 Welcome to my GitHub Page!
-I'm an undergraduate student at Northwestern studying CS & Neuroscience.
+I'm an undergraduate student at Northwestern studying CS, Neuroscience & UI/UX Design.

 <!--
 **ellennkim/ellennkim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.